-3 Context and data
+4 Context and data

-We examine betting markets for North American horseraces, which are run as parimutuels.
-As in our model, bettors place wagers on outcomes (e.g., a certain horse winning the race), the track takes a state-regulated share σ known as the takeout, and the remainder is split among wagers on the winning outcome.
-Let s_i denote the share of wagers placed on outcome i.
+We apply our model to betting markets at North American horse races, which are run as parimutuels.
+As in our model, bettors place wagers on outcomes (e.g., a certain horse winning the race), the track takes a state-regulated share $\sigma$ known as the takeout, and the remainder is split among wagers on the winning outcome.
+Let $s_i$ denote the share of wagers placed on outcome i.
 A \$1 wager on i returns $(1 - \sigma)/s_i$ if i occurs, and it returns 0 if i does not occur.
-Prospective returns are represented as odds, or as the dividend paid on a winning \$1 wager: $(1 - \sigma)/s_i - 1$.15 For example, a winning bet at 2/1 odds pays a \$2 dividend for every \$1 wagered, along with the principal.
-Tracks update the parimutuel odds in real time on a central board called the tote board, as well as online, but only the final odds, or those the start of the race, are used to calculate payoffs.
+Prospective returns are represented as odds, or as the dividend paid on a winning \$1 wager: $(1 - \sigma)/s_i - 1$ .
+For example, a winning bet at 2/1 odds pays a \$2 dividend for every \$1 wagered, along with the principal.
+Tracks update the parimutuel odds in real time on a central monitor called the tote board, as well as online, but only the final odds, or those the start of the race, are used to calculate payoffs.

 Wagers on different types of outcomes are collected in separate pools, and odds are calculated within each pool.
-Almost all tracks offer win, place, and show pools, in which bets are placed on individual horses, and wagers pay out if the horse finishes first (win), first or second (place), or in the top 3 (show).
+All tracks offer win, place, and show pools, in which bets are placed on individual horses, and wagers pay out if the horse finishes first (win), first or second (place), or in the top 3 (show).
 Tracks also offer a selection of "exotic" pools, in which payoffs are contingent on multiple outcomes.
-Exacta, trifecta, superfecta, and hi-5 pools pay out if the bettor correctly predicts the first two, three, four, or five horses, respectively, in order; quinella pools pay out if the bettor correctly predicts the first two horses in any order; and daily-double, pick-3, pick-4, pick-5, and pick-6 pools pay out if the bettor correctly predicts the winners of two, three, four, five, or six races in a row, respectively.16
+Exacta, trifecta, superfecta, and hi-5 pools pay out if the bettor correctly predicts the first two, three, four, or five horses, respectively, in order; quinella pools pay out if the bettor correctly predicts the first two horses in any order; and daily-double, pick-3, pick-4, pick-5, and pick-6 pools pay out if the bettor correctly predicts the winners of two, three, four, five, or six races in a row, respectively.